 Visceral Hypersensitivity Explained: Why 'Normal' Food Hurts You

-That difference has a name: visceral hypersensitivity.
-It's one of the most important IBS concepts almost nobody explains clearly, and once you get it, a lot of confusing things about IBS stop being confusing.
+It's one of the most important IBS concepts that rarely gets explained clearly, and once you understand it, a lot of the confusing parts of IBS stop being confusing.

 The one-sentence version